Beyond the "Industry Standard": Focusing Gender-Affirming Voice Training Technologies on Individualized Goal Exploration: Abstract

 \section{Abstract}

 Gender-affirming voice training is critical for the transition process for many transgender individuals, enabling their voice to align with their gender identity.
 Individualized voice goals guide and motivate the voice training journey, but existing voice training technologies fail to define clear goals.
 We interviewed six voice experts and ten transgender individuals with voice training experience (voice trainees), focusing on how they defined, triangulated, and used voice goals.
-We found that goal voice exploration involves navigation between approximate and clear goals, and continuous reevaluation throughout the voice training journey.
-Our study reveals how voice examples, character descriptions, and voice modification and training technologies inform goal exploration, and identifies risks of overemphasizing goals.
-We identified technological implications informed by the separation of voice goals and targets, and provide a framework for a voice-changer-based goal exploration tool based on brainstorming with trainees and experts.
+We found that goal voice exploration involves navigation between descriptive and technical goals, and continuous reevaluation throughout the voice training journey.
+Our study reveals how goal descriptions, subjective satisfaction, voice examples, and voice modification and training technologies inform goal exploration, and identifies risks of overemphasizing goals.
+We identified technological implications informed by existing expert and trainee strategies, and provide guidelines for supporting individualized goals throughout the voice training journey based on brainstorming with trainees and experts.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI} \ccsdesc[300]{Human-centered computing~User studies} \ccsdesc[100]{Human-centered computing~Sound-based input / output}

 \keywords{Transgender, Voice training, Voice changers, Qualitative research, Interview}